Eddie Rosario Player Props: Braves vs. Marlins

-The Atlanta Braves, including Eddie Rosario and his .545 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Braxton Garrett and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.
+The Atlanta Braves, including Eddie Rosario and his .545 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starting pitcher Jesus Luzardo and the Miami Marlins at LoanDepot park, Thursday at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-5) against the Marlins.
+He had a one-hit showing in his most recent game (1-for-5) against the Marlins.

 Eddie Rosario Game Info & Props vs. the Marlins